softindex/uikernel/docs/docs/form-xhr-model.md

 next: reports-mixin.html
 ---

-Form XHR Model specifies Form model which interacts with the server API.
+Form XHR Model is a model which interacts with the server API.

 ### Constructor